 Kinras’s Wrath is a set that drops in the Black Drake Villa Dungeon from the Flames of Ambition DLC.
 The set is very powerful because it applies Major Berserk which increases your overall damage by 10% and you can get a 100% uptime on the buff if you stay in combat.
 It also applies Minor Berserk to you and friendlies as long as they stay in the circle.

 Arms of Relequen

-Arms of Relequen comes in two different versions, Perfect Arms of Relequen and Arms of Relequen.
+Arms of Relequen comes in two different versions, Arms of Relequen and Perfected Arms of Relequen.
 The perfect version has an additional stamina bonus, the unique five piece bonus is exactly the same on both sets.
 Relequen drops in Cloudrest which is located in Summerset.